Rakeela/dragora-notes/CHEM131.md

 In methane (CH4), carbon forms four covalent bonds to hydrogen.
 According to VSEPR theory, Methane is tetrahedral and has bond angles of 109 degrees.
 Three models are shown:  Space-filling model (described as realistic), Ball-and-stick model (preferred as it shows the bond with sticks), wedge-dash model (draws the shape in two dimensions).

+A hydrocarbon is referred to as a saturated hydrocarbon when all the bonds in the molecule are single bonds.
+They're saturated because the carbon has as many atoms bonded to it as it can have.

+In ethane (C2H6), each tetrahedral carbon forms three covalent bonds to hydrogen and one to the other carbon.
+(Commentary:  This was used to show off expanded and condensed molecular formulas.
+The teacher said that students sometimes draw the wrong one on assignments, and requested that we avoid that error.)

+(Commentary:  The teacher has twice now emphasized that we are not likely to be asked to draw wedge-dash models.
+She seems to disfavor them.)

+(Commentary:  Class is now over time.
+The lecture is running long.)

+Butane (C4H10) is another tetrahedral molecule.
+Having four single covalent bonds yields a tetrahedral shape.

 ---
 Back to [[college-notes]]